top of page

 200+

-Start the concept facility in QLD.
-To help CO members that wish for a CLC to promote their area to start a school.
+Start the concept facility in CBR.
+To help CO members that wish for a OSLC to promote their area to start a school.

 Uses: Hosting events and transport.